ericpruitt/eiml/README.md

 ### --auto-archive-delay=NUMBER ###

-When specified, all messages in the Inbox that have been marked read for at least this amount of seconds will archived at the end of each message processing cycle.
+When specified, all messages in the Inbox that have been marked read for at least this amount of seconds will be archived at the end of each message processing cycle.
 When no labeler is specified, this option must be set.

 ### --dry-run  ###